Prepare for Further Education

 On the Trent University Graduate Studies Department's Scholarships & Bursaries website, you'll find tips on how to get the right reference letter and there's also some tips for those people writing reference letters for you on how to write scholarship references.

 For entrance to most graduate and professional school programs, you will have to take some sort of standardized test.
 Scoring well on these tests has positive impact on the likelihood of being accepted into the program.
 So preparation is key to success.
-The websites of the common admission test have many resources to help you practise and become familiar with what's expected.
+The websites of the common admission test have many resources to help you practice and become familiar with what's expected.
 They may also have links to blogs where people share tips.
 Here are some common admission tests:

 - GRE - for individuals hoping to pursue a graduate degree in humanities, social, physical, and biological sciences